 The Bloomington Developmental Learning Center is a multi-cultural child care center that encourages each child to develop his or her own unique potential.
 Through our play-based curriculum BDLC fosters the emotional, social, and educational development of children ages 6 weeks to 5 years old.
-With the help of our exceptional staff, we strive to make a positive impact on the lives of each child that comes through our doors.
+With the help of our exceptional staff, we strive to make a positive impact on the lives of each child who comes through our doors.

 - Paths to Quality Level 3